We provide in- services and workshops at your school to help you meet CODA standards

 Cindy Biron and other presenters from Summer Camp Amelia Island are available to come to your school to provide this workshop which will help you meet the needs of

-Standard 2-24 new revision: Formal Exercises in Instructor Clinical Calibration
+Standard 3-6 d: Formal Exercises in Instructor Clinical Calibration

 Standard 3-7 Education Methodology